mtl-brainhack-school-2019/realtime-nonlinear/README.md

 ## Secondary objectives

 - [ ] Get a pull request from EEGsynth for the complexity module.
 - [ ] Build an EEGsynth module to fluidify online machine learning classification based on spectral and complex features.
 - [ ] Build an EEGsynth module that performs peak extraction across frequency bands mapped on the MIDI controler in order to send them to PureData's dissonance curves objects.
 - [ ] Make a child's dream come true.

+## Deliverables
+- [ ] A blog post/markdown file detailing every step of the process
+- [ ] A working version of the CBC2.0 that can be started from a nice .sh script
+  - [ ] Use Docker or something in order to have an easy-to-install suite
+- [ ] Upload a video illustrating the experience of using the CBC with feedback of complexity measures